 - Valid passport with an expiration date that is at least six months beyond the date you want to re-enter the U.S.

-- I-20 endorsed by an international student advisor within the last six months.
+- I-20 endorsed by an international student advisor within the last twelve months.

 - For OPT students, the above documents plus the OPT EAD and proof of employment.